Anti-pluricanonical systems on Fano varieties: Preliminaries

 Let $(X,B)$ be a sub-pair.
 A \emph{non-klt place} of $(X,B)$ is a prime divisor $D$ on birational models of $X$ such that $a(D,X,B)\le 0$.
 A \emph{non-klt centre} is the image on $X$ of a non-klt place.
-When $(X,B)$ is sub-lc, a non-klt centre is also called a \emph{lc centre}.
+When $(X,B)$ is lc, a non-klt centre is also called an \emph{lc centre}.